huangshiqi99/scenarios/python/challenge-data-types-manipulation/step2.md

  # List Operations

-Given a list of integers, write a function list_operations that takes a list of integers as input and returns a manipulated list that contains the list to ascend and go heavy.
+Given a list of integers, write a function list_operations that takes a list of integers as input and returns a manipulated list that containing the list to ascend and go heavy.

 ## TODO